javers/javers.github.io/_posts/2017-10-05-javers-vs-envers.md

   In short, Shadow is a pair of a historical entity and commit metadata.

-* Both tools have loaded related entities (subordinates and boss), although we didn’t asked.
+* Both tools have loaded related entities (subordinates and boss), although we didn’t asked for this.
   Envers uses well-known Hibernate lazy loading approach.
   On the contrary, JaVers always loads data eagerly on a basis of the [query scope](/documentation/jql-examples/#shadow-scopes).
   Both approaches have pros and cons.